 - is subject to expulsion or suspension;

-- registers for a class that places him or her on overload, and the student has not been approved for an overload;
+- registers for a class that places student on unit overload, and the student has not been approved for an unit overload;

-- attempts to register for a class for which the class time overlaps with another class he or she is registered in;
+- attempts to register for a class for which the class time overlaps with another class student is already registered in;

 - attempts to enroll into only one course of a course cross-linked to another course (learning community);